-Welcome to our third quarterly review of security incidents for 2021, in which we take a closer look at the information gathered in our monthly list of cyber attacks and data breaches.
+Welcome to our third quarterly review of security incidents for 2022, in which we take a closer look at the information gathered in our monthly list of data breaches and cyber attacks.

 In this article, you’ll find an overview of the cyber security landscape from the past three months, including the latest statistics and our observations.

-This includes year-on-year comparisons in the number of publicly disclosed incidents, a review of the most breached sectors and a running total of incidents for the year.
+This includes year-on-year comparisons in the number of publicly disclosed data breaches, a review of the most breached sectors and a running total of incidents for the year.

 How security incidents are occurring

 In compiling our monthly lists, we distinguish between breaches caused by an organisation leaking data by mistake (‘data breaches’) and those that are the result of criminal hacking (‘cyber attacks’).

 We also place ransomware in its own category, due in part to the frequency of attacks and in order to differentiate it from intrusions that may be harder to detect, such as password breaches.

 Separating security incidents in this way reveals more about how security incidents happen and who is to blame, as you can see in this chart:

 Cyber attacks continue to be the most common type of security incident.
 In Q2 2022, we found 172 cyber attacks, which represents 60% of the publicly disclosed incidents that we detected.